 There are three numbers on the front of every bag or bottle of fertilizer.
 The numbers are always in the same order and stand for the percentage by weight of the N-P-K or Nitrogen, Phosphorous and Potassium contained in the fertilizer.
 Each of these is necessary for healthy plant growth and development.
-Read What Do the Numbers Mean? for more information.
+Read more about fertilizer numbers here.

 For example, a bag of all-purpose organic fertilizer might carry these numbers, 5-5-5.
 The first number indicates nitrogen, which promotes lush, green growth and overall plant health.
 A fertilizer high in nitrogen is a good choice for leafy vegetables grown in containers, such as lettuce and Swiss chard.
 Natural sources high in this nutrient include blood meal and liquid fish emulsion.